Notice of Cybersecurity Incident

 Pulmonary Rehabilitation

 During class, participants are closely monitored by a multi-disciplinary team that helps each individual reach his or her goals.
+If you are currently on oxygen, the program will provide oxygen while you are exercising.

 Along with physical reconditioning, a number of educational topics are covered in Pulmonary Rehabilitation.
 Participation in educational programs and events is encouraged for both Phase 2 and Phase 3 participants: